psychemedia/storytelling-notes/press_gang.md

 This was an Indictment against Mr. Spry, a Lieutenant of the Navy, and the Impress Officer at Little Hampton, Duke a seaman, and Wm.
 Meetin, a farmer, for a riot, assault, and false imprisonment, in pressing two persons from Storrington who were not liable to the Impress Service.

-Mr. 'Serjeant SHEPPARD called the particular attention of the Jury to the circumstances of this case, inasmuch, as it involved the most serious consequences to the liberty of all persons in the same class of life with the persons whom he then represented.
+Mr. Serjeant SHEPPARD called the particular attention of the Jury to the circumstances of this case, inasmuch, as it involved the most serious consequences to the liberty of all persons in the same class of life with the persons whom he then represented.
 The Defendant, Spry, was an Officer of the Impress Service, and the case he had to lay before them was that of a wanton abuse of the power which had been intrusted to him for the good and service of his country, into an engine of private revenge and oppression.
 The poor man who now stood as one of the Prosecutors of this cause, for another of them was dead, both labouring men in husbandry, and one of them Sowten, it was supposed, had given information against some smugglers, particularly against a man of the name of Serle, and in revenge they had caused him to be impressed, although there was no pretence for doing it, according to the laws of the Impress Service, than there was for impressing any man then in Court.
 He was sorry to add, that from circumstances it appeared, that Lieutenant Spry knew he was aiding in the gratification of this private malice, and not in the fair execution of his duty.
 For it would be in evidence, that after the pressgang had broken into the poor man's cottage, and carried him and his son away, the Lieutenant was applied to, and told, that the persons he had taken had never been to sea in their lives.
 But he refused to release them, and directed them to be sent to Portsmouth.
 It would be proved too, that he said to one of them, that it was as much a theft to take Master Serle's tubs as to steal a sheep from the field, and that the impressed man had been *peeling* against Serle, and was a man of bad character.
 The Learned Serjeant then animadverted upon the equal security which the law afforded to the lowest as well as to the highest.
 It threw a hedge and a wall round the poor man's hut, which it was as criminal to destroy or breakthrough without a legal cause, as violating the security of the proudest mansion.
 The cottager might sleep as safely upon his pallet of straw, as the Peer upon his bed of down.
 The latch of the cottage door must no more be lifted up hostilely, than the folding doors Of the Palace be rudely burst open.
 The law resented the violation of both in one equal degree.
 He paid many encomiums on the naval character, and although his instructions had obliged him to state these charges against a gentleman of that profession, he declared it would give him the greatest pleasure to hear them disproved.

 *Mary Sentor* stated, that she was the widow of Senter, and that she had a son by a former marriage, of the name of John Mawley.
 They lived all together on Storrington Common.
 On the 27th of February last her husband had gone to bed at eight o'clock, when their cottage was surrounded by eight or ten people, who burst into it.
 They dragged her son, Mawley, from the chimney corner and handcuffed him.
 Two of them then went up stairs and brought down her husband, one of them dragged him down by the legs, and another by the hair of his head, and then they handcuffed him also.
 She saw the prisoner Duke, there, and W. Meetings was another of them.
 There was also amongst them a man of the name of Trevott, who was not in Court.
 They dragged her husband down without his clothes, but upon his entreaty they allowed him to dress himself before they handcuffed him.
 She went to the door, and there stood another man, who told her he was the master of the people in the house, and that he had a pistol, and would shoot her if she made a noise; they next compelled her husband and son to go with them.
 The next day she heard by a letter where her husband was; she immediately set out to Little Hampton, and found him at the rendezvous house a prisoner, and he was sent from thence to Portsmouth, and did not return for a fortnight and three days.
 He was then very ill, and she fetched him home from a cart.
 He died in six days after he got home.
 She added, he had not been at work for three weeks before he was impressed, having met an accident by having been crushed on the side by a waggon.